 Now you can play console-level games online into your Chrome browser.
 Stadia lets you access game-streaming from devices like smartphones, laptops, tablets, and TVs that wouldn’t be able to handle the GPU-load initially.
 You can access and play any games anywhere in 4K resolution and up to 60fps.

 You can play any AAA Game title on your smartphone, Linux/Windows PC, Television without worrying about its specs.
 Developers had been testing the streaming service in the private inside of Google for a number of years.
-They tested publicly with Assassin’s Creed Odyssey in the back, end of 2018.
+They tested publicly with Assassin’s Creed Odyssey in the back, the end of 2018.

 A video of Introducing Stadia from Google: